sarthakagrawal927/interview-prep/blog/README.md

 Check if given keys represents same BSTs or not without building the BST Find inorder predecessor for given key in a BST
-Find Lowest Common Ancestor (LCA) of two nodes in a Binary Search Tree Find K’th smallest and K’th largest element in BST Floor and Ceil in a Binary Search Tree
+Find Lowest Common Ancestor (LCA) of two nodes in a Binary Search Tree Find Kth smallest and Kth largest element in BST
+Floor and Ceil in a Binary Search Tree
 Find optimal cost to construct binary search tree Convert a Binary Tree to BST by maintaining its original structure